Rens88/LinearMixedModels_walkthrough/README.md

 * Meerhoff, L. A., De Poel, H. J., & Button, C. (2014).
 How visual information influences coordination dynamics when following the leader.
 Neurosci Lett, 582, 12-15. doi: 10.1016/j.neulet.2014.08.022
 * Meerhoff, L. A. (2016).
 Follow the Leader: The Role of Local and Global Visual Information for Keeping Distance in Interpersonal Coordination (Thesis, Doctor of Philosophy).
 University of Otago.
 Retrieved from http://hdl.handle.net/10523/6248
 * Meerhoff, L.A., De Poel, H.J., Jowett, T.W.D. & Button, C. (2017).
 Influence of Gait Mode and Body Orientation on Following a Walking Avatar.
 Human Movement Science, 54, 377-387.
 * \* Meerhoff, L.A., Pettré, J., Lynch, S.D., Crétual, A., & Olivier, A-H. (Under review).
 Collision avoidance with multiple walkers: Sequential or simultaneous interactions?
+Front.
+Psychol.
+9:2354. doi: 10.3389/fpsyg.2018.02354 https://www.frontiersin.org/articles/10.3389/fpsyg.2018.02354/full
-* \*\* Meerhoff, L.A., De Poel, H.J., & Button, C. (Under review).
+* \* Meerhoff, L.A., De Poel, H.J., & Button, C. (Under review).
 ‘Walking with avatars’: how visual information is used for regulating distance to other walkers.

 \* Still under review.
 Hopefully out soon.
 If you need the text earlier, you can ask me for the latest manuscript.

-\*\* Needs to be resubmitted.
-Of this manuscript, I also have a version where I try to deal with effect sizes.

 ------------------------------------------------
 ------------------------------------------------